Pancreatitis can come on suddenly (acute pancreatitis) or it can occur repeatedly in a less severe way over a longer period (chronic pancreatitis).

 - sudden, severe upper abdominal pain, often spreading through to the back and eased by leaning forward.
 It often feels worse after eating

 - being tender to the touch in the abdomen

 If the pancreatitis is caused by alcohol, symptoms can come on 1 to 3 days after a drinking binge or after you stop drinking.

 The symptoms of acute pancreatitis can be similar to symptoms of other medical emergencies such as heart attack.
 If you or someone in your care has these symptoms, please seek immediate medical attention.

-People with chronic pancreatitis can have trouble digesting food, particularly fats, because of the lack of enzymes.
+People with chronic pancreatitis can have trouble digesting food, particularly fats, because of the lack of digestive juices.
 This can lead to diarrhoea, weight loss, vitamin and mineral deficiencies and loose, greasy, foul-smelling stools that are difficult to flush.
-There is usually a history of long term alcohol consumption.
+They may also develop jaundice.

 In severe cases, the pancreas may not produce enough insulin, leading to diabetes.

 Chronic pancreatitis is a risk factor for pancreatic cancer.

 Learn more here about the development and quality assurance of healthdirect content.